 With this data, the drive can create an accurate motor model without limiting the magnetizing current.
 In this case, the drive must be sized according to the nominal motor rated current.
 This is due to a limit of 110% of inverter rated output current which can be entered for motor rated current.
 So, it may not be possible to downsize the drive based on derated motor current for induction motors.

-If you need assistance with derating an induction motor, give us a call or email and one of our engineers can help you get things running smoothly.
+If you need assistance with derating an induction motor, contact a KEB America engineer and we can help you get things running smoothly.

 Let's Work Together